 - Vet care: If you don’t want to express the dog’s anal glands yourself, it’s best to leave it to the vet.
 Plus, your vet can carry out dog food allergy testing to determine if allergies are causing the issues.

 - Exercise: Make sure your dog gets plenty of walks.
 Regular exercise stimulates bowel movements and encourages anal sac secretion.

 - Diet: Dog clogged anal glands can happen because of the food, especially if your pet’s meals contain grains and unnecessary fillers.
 A raw dog food diet can reduce anal gland inflammation, so you can consider feeing your dog with premium dog food like Raw Wild.

 - Anal glands supplements: Supplements help prevent anal gland infections and diseases.
-To support the healthy dog anal glands function, we like NaturVet No Scoot for Dogs.
+To support the healthy dog anal glands function, we like NaturVet No Scoot for Dogs on Amazon.

 - Probiotics.
 Good bacteria, i.e., probiotics, can help your dog’s digestive health.
 Plus, they’re beneficial in reducing anal gland issues.

 - Fiber.
 A high-fiber diet can help dogs with anal issues immensely by making their stools bulkier.
 That puts pressure on the anal glands, allowing them to function normally.

 While dog anal glands problems aren’t widespread, a basic understanding of their anatomy and function will make it easier to deal with such issues if they arise.
 You may be wondering if there’s a way to avoid that dog anal glands problem.
 Though no one understands why some dogs are more affected than others, early attention to symptoms can help eliminate more severe complications, like infections.